Contact Sober Nation's Sponsored Hotline

 Disulfiram

-Disulfiram, more commonly known by its brand name Antabuse was the first medication approved by the FDA to treat alcohol use disorder.
+Disulfiram, more commonly known by its brand name Antabuse, was the first medication approved by the FDA to treat alcohol use disorder.
 Disulfiram blocks dopamine receptors and interferes with the metabolic process of alcohol in the body.
-When taken, it prohibits the euphoric effects that happens when one ingests alcohol.
 When an individual uses alcohol while on disulfiram, extreme adverse side effects occur.
-Symptoms may range from mild to severe, however last as long as alcohol is present in the users body.
+This means if an individual takes disulfiram and then ingests any alcohol, whether it be drinking or even using a topical ointment like hand sanitizer that contains alcohol, the individual will experience severe “sick” symptoms (headache, vomiting, dizziness).
+This medication serves to prevent people from drinking based on the threat of how bad it will feel to drink while on the medication.

 Acamprosate

 Acamprosate, known under the brand name Campral is used in tablet form and administered two to three times a day after a person has completed alcohol detox.
-This drug helps restore functioning of the brain that may have been effected during active addiction and helps reduce and manage alcohol cravings.
+This drug helps restore functioning of the brain that may have been affected during active addiction and helps reduce and manage alcohol cravings.
 Most commonly, this drug has been known to be taken for at least a year, though recent studies have concluded that a shorter duration of time.
-Paired with psychotherapy and treatment, the medication also inhibits the brains neurotransmitters so that individuals no longer feel the euphoric effects when of alcohol.
+The medication also inhibits the brain’s neurotransmitters so that individuals no longer feel the euphoric effects of alcohol.

-It is important to note that Medication Assisted Treatment is not a cure for substance use disorder, but rather a way to recover from the effects of it.
-Backed by evidence, when paired with behavioral interventions, MAT immensely lessens the risk of relapse.
+It is important to note that Medication Assisted Treatment is not a replacement for mental health treatment.
+Mental health treatment serves to help people address underlying emotional and mental health factors that contribute to substance use, as well as to learn practical skills to manage distress and avoid relapse.
+Medication is a tool to help reduce use and prevent relapse and overdose.
+It is backed by evidence and can be used independently as well as along with behavioral interventions and mental health treatment.
+MAT immensely reduces the risk of relapse with opioid use disorder.
 This treatment method can also be extremely helpful for individuals that have been unable to stay abstinent for a long duration of time with other methods.

 • The severity of your substance abuse disorder, the duration of time that you’ve been in active addiction, and what substance you’re currently addicted to.

-• The professional opinion of a medical professional should often be a large factor in deciding on whether or not to move forward with pursing MAT.
+• The professional opinion of a medical professional should often be a large factor in deciding on whether or not to move forward with pursuing MAT.